moha537med/movie-app/README.md

 - **404 Not Found Page**
   - Displays a friendly message when users navigate to a non-existent route.

+- **Back to Top Button**
+  - Scroll smoothly back to the top of the page with one click.

 - **Routing**
   - Seamless page navigation using `react-router-dom`.